-If you are interested in a more global perspective of COVID-19 you may want to attend the upcoming Online International Conference “COVID-19: A Global Perspective” to be held from 9 to 11 July, 2020 by the PG Department of Economics, Gossaigaon College, Gauhati University, Assam, INDIA.
+If you are interested in a more global perspective of COVID-19 you may want to attend the upcoming Online International Conference “COVID-19: A Global Perspective” to be held from 29 to 31 July, 2020 by the PG Department of Economics, Gossaigaon College, Gauhati University, Assam, INDIA.
 BU will be contributing to the sub-theme COVID-19 and its impact on the health sector.
-There is still time submit an abstract!

 Professor Edwin van Teijlingen